 The right to participate in elections as a candidate or as a voter is fully guaranteed.
 There is no evidence of restrictions or obstruction in the application of the law.
 Every citizen enjoys rights that are provided by the constitution.
 No progress has been made to extend the right to vote to foreign residents, except in the case of EU citizens.

-Voter registration is easy and, in particular in small local communities, it is quasiautomatic as the local bureaucracy often proceeds with the registration process even without a specific request from the individual.
+Voter registration is easy and, in particular in small local communities, it is quasi-automatic as the local bureaucracy often proceeds with the registration process even without a specific request from the individual.
 Elsewhere, potential voters have to register.
 It is usually estimated that some 10% of the electorate is not registered.

-According to the Israeli basic law "The Knesset" (1958), every Israeli citizen above 18 is eligible to vote in general elections.
+Score 9 According to the Israeli Basic Law, "the Knesset" (1958), every Israeli citizen above 18 is eligible to vote in general elections.
 This right is guaranteed under the principle of equality.
-Thus, it is only limited by the need to exhibit valid government identification with the voter's name and picture.
-If a voter refuses to take an ID photo (as is the case with some religious women), the ID will be considered valid if it has been approved by the Ministry of the Interior.
-Article 10 of the basic law states that the day of the national elections will be a national holiday, with public transportation and public services open, thus giving voters a positive (or, at least, not a negative) incentive to vote.
-Recently, a bill was presented that would allow voters to choose to vote in a location different than the one in which they are registered, easing the voting process for many citizens.
+Thus, it is only restrained by the need to exhibit valid government identifications with the voter's name and picture.
+If the voter refused to take an ID photo (as in the case of some religious women), the ID will be considered valid if it received authorization from the Ministry of the Interior.
+Article 10 of the Basic Law states that the day of the national elections is a national holiday, with public transportation and public services open, thus giving voters a positive (or, at least, not a negative) incentive to vote.
+Recently, a bill was presented suggesting that voters should be able to vote in a location that is different to the one in which they are registered, easing the voting process for citizens.

 Up until 1988, the issue of prisoners' right to vote was not much debated.
-However, after a number of petitions were submitted to the Supreme Court (Bagatz) the Knesset revised the law to state that a voting box must be stationed in every prison.
-Handicapped citizens are also entitled to specially equipped voting stations.
-The state is obligated to offer at least one such station in every city-council district, and at least two in districts with more than 20 regular voting stations.
+However, after a number of petitions were submitted to the Supreme Court ("Bagatz") the Knesset revised the law to state that a voting box must be stationed in every prison.
+Handicapped citizens are also entitled to special voting stations that are adequately equipped, thus simplifying their voting process by using double envelopes.
+The state is obligated to offer at least one such station in every city council, and at least two in a city council with more than 20 regular voting stations.
 During the voting process, if the voter struggles with the voting procedure for any reason (such as ill health) he or she has the right to ask for assistance by an escort.
-Much like the case of handicapped people, soldiers on active duty are entitled to vote in special voting stations using a double envelope.
-Although the mentally ill are usually unable to access voting stations (due to hospitalization or personal constraints), they are not restrained from voting by any specific law.
+Much like the case of handicapped people, soldiers in active duty are entitled to vote in special voting stations using a double envelope.
+Although the mentally ill are usually unable to access voting stations (due to hospitalization or personal constraints), they are not restrained by any specific law.

-Israel does not allow citizens that are out of the country (the territories excluded) at the time of the elections to vote unless they have a special status and are thus eligible to do so by law (e.g., embassy employees stationed abroad).
+In contrast to some countries, Israel does not allow citizens that are out of the country (the territories excluded) at the time of the elections to vote unless they are members of a distinct status, eligible by law (e.g., embassy employees stationed abroad).
 However, every citizen has the right to vote without a minimum period of residency in the country.

-Information regarding the voting procedure is available via special government-funded information call-in centers, websites and through the media.
-Problems and complaints are dealt with by the Central Elections Committee.
+Information regarding the voting procedure is available via special government funded information centers, and be accessed through the media, online and by telephone.
+Problems and complaints are dealt through the Central Elections Committee, each branch assigned with different level complaints.